Keri Hilson: 2010–2014: No Boys Allowed and acting debut

 Hilson achieved success with the album's second single, "Pretty Girl Rock", which reached number 24 on the Billboard Hot 100 and number four on the Hot R&B/Hip-Hop Songs Chart, eventually being certified platinum.
 The song spent 14 weeks on the Hot 100 and four weeks on the Hot R&B/Hip-Hop Songs Chart.
 It reached the top twenty in Germany and New Zealand, and top 30 in Austria and Slovakia.
 Hilson promoted "Pretty Girl Rock" with live performances on televised shows, including The Tonight Show with Jay Leno, the Late Show with David Letterman and Jimmy Kimmel Live!.
 "One Night Stand" featuring Chris Brown, and "Lose Control (Let Me Down)" featuring Nelly, were released as the album's third and fourth singles, respectively.
 In 2011, she was featured on British rapper Chipmunk's single "In the Air", for his album Transition (2011).
 In April 2011, Hilson, along with many other R&B and hip hop acts, traveled to Australia to be part of its biggest urban music festival, Supafest.
 At the 2011 BET Awards, Hilson was nominated for Best Female R&B Artist and Video of the Year for "Pretty Girl Rock".
 In July 2011, she was a supporting act on the second leg of Lil Wayne's I Am Still Music Tour in North America, before embarking on her first headlining European tour in October.
+In 2011, Hilson posed nude for the May issue of Allure magazine.
 Hilson made her acting debut in the romantic comedy film Think Like a Man, released on April 20, 2012.
 She also appeared alongside Vin Diesel in the sci-fi action film Riddick (2013), in a brief role as a prisoner allowed to escape to make room for Riddick.
+Hilson portrayed the character Gigi in the 2021 film For the Love of Money.